tubemogul/nscatools/README.md

 provided in the Makefile will not be accepted.
 It's just a question of trying to keep a basic code standard.
 Thanks for your help! :)

-## TODO

-For now the following algorithms are not properly handled, so they need to be
-fixed:
-* 3WAY
-* ARCFOUR
-* WAKE
-* ENIGMA
-* SAFER64
-* SAFER128

-Nice to have:
-* get rid of the libmcrypt C bindings to rely only on pure Go
-* write examples
-* write more benchmark